 Do you want to know what it takes to run a 501c3 nonprofit organization?

-Indiana Phenology is seeking driven, creative, personable undergraduate and graduate students who love nature to fill multiple 2022 Fall Internship positions.
+Indiana Phenology is seeking driven, creative, personable undergraduate and graduate students who love nature to fill multiple 2023 spring, summer, and fall internship positions.
 Interns play a pivotal role in designing and delivering mission-critical programs.
 Indiana Phenology engages individuals, schools, and whole communities in documenting the seasonal changes of common native plants in Indiana.
 The work of our interns help researchers study the impacts of a changing environment on people and ecosystems.

 Spring internships run Feb - May.

 Interns work closely with the Executive Director to completing assigned project tasks.
 All interns contribute to social media and collect weekly phenology observations at a site of their choice.

 Interns will be assigned to one or more of the following projects: